 You must be registered with the General Optical Council (GOC), first as a student, then as a professional, and there are two main entry routes.

-- You can take a degree in Ophthalmic Dispensing at Glasgow Caledonian University – entry is 3 Highers at BBC including a science subject plus English, Maths and Physics at National 5.
+- You can take a degree in Ophthalmic Dispensing, although there are currently no courses available in Scotland.
+Degrees are available at Anglia Ruskin University, Bradford College, and Canterbury Christchurch University.
+Entry is normally 3 Highers including a science subject.
 The degree is followed by one year of supervised professional practice before applying for GOC professional registration.

-- You can get a job as a trainee with a qualified dispensing optician, and complete a three year distance learning course with the Association of British Dispensing Opticians (ABDO) College – entry requirements are 5 subjects at National 5 including English, Maths and a science subject.
+- Most enter this profession as a trainee with a qualified dispensing optician, and complete a three year distance learning course with the Association of British Dispensing Opticians (ABDO) College – entry requirements are 5 subjects at National 5 including English, Maths and a science subject.
 Some employers may ask for additional subjects at Higher.

 - Relevant work experience is helpful.